h2lab/SVD-Loader/README.md

 Simply add the checked-out Git repository to your Ghidra-Scripts search paths.

 ## Usage
+Ghidra :

-The script can be found in the `leveldown security` folder in Ghidra's Script Manager.
+    - The script can be found in the `leveldown security` folder in Ghidra's Script Manager.
 [More info here.](https://leveldown.de/blog/svd-loader/)
+IDA :
+    - Launch SVD-Loader-IDA.py

 ## Getting SVDs